KENDALL — USA

 I laid her on her changing table and took her temperature.
 It was 94.5 so i took her blanket and threw it in the dryer to warm it up and then called the hospital.
 They told me to bring her in.
 I took the blanket out of the dryer and wrapped her up in it.
 I called my husband and told him to come home and watch the boys so I could take her to the hospital.

-We live 30 from town. so it took 30 minutes for him to get home and 30 minutes for me to get to town.
+We live 30 miles from the hospital.
+So it took 15 minutes for him to get home from work and 30 minutes for me to get to the hospital.
 It was 1:30 when I got there.
 She didn't look good.
 She was pale, weak, and cold.
 The doctor told me she was very sick and I should call a family member to come be with me. i didn't understand.
 I know she was sick but didn't think she was going to die.

 They did a spinal tap on her and it was full of bacteria.
 The test came back and it was meningitis.
 They started giving her antibiotics and they called for a medi-flight.
 Her heart stopped 3 times.
 On the 3rd time they couldn't get it to come back.
 She passed away at 6:05 pm.

 I didn't wake up that morning thinking my baby girl was going to die today.
 I think about her everyday.
 I also think about the "What If's" if I would have gotten her to the hospital sooner, would she have survived?
 Did she get GBS from me or from someone that didn't wash their hands?
 I will never know.
 I miss her so badly.
 But I was lucky enough to have had twin girls.
 I still have Kameron.
 They put her on antibiotics just in case she had GBS too.
 She is doing really good and is 3 months old now.
 She is starting to smile a lot.
 She is loved by so many people.